 When this happens, it's called carrying GBS, or being colonised with GBS.

-It's estimated about 1 pregnant woman in 5 in the UK carries GBS in their digestive system or vagina.
+It's estimated between 2 and 4 women in every 10 in the UK carries GBS in their digestive system or vagina.

 Early-onset GBS infection

-If a baby develops GBS infection less than 7 days after birth, it's known as early-onset GBS infection.
+If a baby develops GBS infection in the first week after birth, it's known as early-onset GBS infection.

 - being floppy and unresponsive